ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/Calibration.md

   1. Minor adjustments can be made on the GUI if necessary

 **Via GUI**
-  1. Set RSSI min to zero and RSSI max to 255 and write
   1. With TX off, click "SET" (Min)
   1. With TX on, click "SET" (Max)
+  1. Remeber to "WRITE" to save to OSD

 **Software current sensor alternative method - with a battery charger**
  1. Click "WRITE" to save settings to OSD